sdakul19/ECSE_473_Labs/Lab2/navvis_description/README.md

+<h1>About</h1>
+This is lab2 for Modern Robot programming which consists of creating a Navvis Robot with a URDF and XACRO's.
+The robot contains Hokuyo LIDAR and a Velodyne LIDAR.

-How to use the launch files
+<h2>How to use the launch files</h2>

 After configuring ROS with /opt/ros/noetic/setup.bash